MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex3_Message_Encryption.md

 ### Task 2 – Create a Mail Flow Encryption Rule using Windows PowerShell

 In the prior task, you configured a mail flow encryption rule using the Exchange admin center.
 In this task, you will create a mail flow encryption rule using Windows PowerShell, or more specifically, Microsoft Graph PowerShell.
-You must begin by creating a PowerShell session that establishes a remote connection to Exchange Online through PowerShell and then imports the Exchange Online session into the PowerShell GUI.
+You must begin by cconnecting to the Exchange Online PowerShell module (ExchangeOnlineManagement).
 This is required because the **New-TransportRule** cmdlet used in this task is an Exchange Online cmdlet.
 As such, you must connect to the Exchange Online session through PowerShell to access this cmdlet.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. If Windows PowerShell is still open on your desktop, then select the PowerShell icon on the taskbar to maximize the PowerShell window.
 However, if you closed PowerShell after using it the last time, then enter **power** in the **Search** box on the taskbar, and in the menu that appears, right-click on **Windows PowerShell** and select **Run as administrator** in the drop-down menu.

-3. You must then run the following command to prompt for the username and password of the user who will be running any subsequent commands; this set of credentials will be stored in the $Cred macro: <br/>

-		$Cred = Get-Credential<br/>

-4. A **Windows PowerShell credential request** window will appear.
-Sign in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
-In the **Password** field, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).

-5. You must then run the following command to create a PSSession (titled $Session) that establishes a remote connection to Exchange Online through PowerShell.
-When you create a PSSession, Windows PowerShell establishes a persistent connection to the remote computer.
-Without the -Credential parameter that invokes the $Cred macro from the prior step, this command would prompt you for the credentials of the user authorizing this command.
-In this case, by invoking the $Cred macro, it applies Holly’s username and password.<br/>

-		$Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://outlook.office365.com/powershell-liveid/ -Credential $Cred -Authentication Basic -AllowRedirection    <br/>

-	**Note:** It’s important to note that you must connect to Exchange Online PowerShell with an admin account that cannot be enabled for multi-factor authentication (MFA).
-In a real-world environment, if your admin account is enabled for MFA, you must install the Exchange Online Remote PowerShell Module and use the **Connect-EXOPSSession** cmdlet to connect.
-For more information, see the following article on how to [Connect to Exchange Online PowerShell using multi-factor authentication](https://docs.microsoft.com/en-US/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps).

-6. You should then run the following cmdlet to import commands, such as cmdlets, functions, and aliases, from the PSSession ($Session) created in the prior step.
-In this case, it imports the Exchange Online session into the PowerShell GUI. <br/>

-		Import-PSSession $Session  <br/>

-	‎**Note:** You can ignore the warning message that is displayed regarding unapproved verbs.
+3. In **Windows PowerShell**, you must begin by installing the Exchange Online PowerShell module (ExchangeOnlineManagement) by running the following command at the command prompt:<br/>

+	‎**Install-Module -Name ExchangeOnlineManagement**

+4. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**

+5. You must then connect to the module by running the following command at the command prompt (Note: in the command, you must copy and paste in the Tenant Name provided by your lab hosting provider (xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider):

+	‎**Connect-ExchangeOnline -UserPrincipalName holly@xxxxxZZZZZZ.onmicrosoft.com**

+6. In the **Enter password** dialog box that appears, enter the tenant admin password provided by your lab hosting provider and then select **Sign in**.

-7. You will now create a mail flow rule by using the **New-TransportRule** cmdlet, and you will set the **ApplyOME** encryption parameter to $true.
+7. You will now create a mail flow rule by using the **New-TransportRule** cmdlet, and you will set the **ApplyRightsProtectionTemplate** property to **Encrypt**, which is one of the available RMS templates.
 This rule will encrypt all outgoing mail from Adatum that is being sent to Gservices@adatum.com.  <br/>

 	To create this rule, run the following command:<br/>

-		New-TransportRule -Name "Encrypt rule for Guest Services" -SentTo "Gservices@adatum.com" -SentToScope "NotinOrganization" -ApplyOME $true  <br/>
+	**New-TransportRule -Name "Encrypt rule for Guest Services" -SentTo "Gservices@adatum.com" -SentToScope "NotinOrganization" -ApplyRightsProtectionTemplate Encrypt**  <br/>

 	**Note:** This command will take several seconds to complete.